Sohrab-rz/Teaching-Learning-Based-Optimization-Algorithm/README.md

 How to use:

-step 1: Define your desired function below and then run the main TLBO code
+step 1: Define your desired function in the file named "desired_fun.m" and then run the main TLBO code

 step 2: Modify Parameters in the main file such as the number of students, dimensions, number of iterations and etc.